 As an essential first step, the \textbf{CAPC-CG} corpus covers central-level documents.
-But future work can collect directives issued by provincial and municipal governments to enable analysis of multi-level policy communication and diffusion.
-In the future, we also hope to integrate supplementary materials, such as leaders' speeches and state media commentary, to provide a richer context for analyses.
+Future work can collect directives issued by provincial and municipal governments to enable analysis of multi-level policy communication and diffusion.
+In future, we also hope to integrate supplementary materials such as leaders' speeches and state media commentary.